thumbtack/slate/source/supply_api.html.md

 While requesting for the client credentials, partners will have to provide redirectURL to Thumbtack team.

+### Test OAuth flow during API Integration

+Partners will be able to test the OAuth flow by requesting the test client.
+They will need two separate clients for testing and production.
+They will have to contact the Thumbtack partnership team for creating the test client which will allow you to test the entire OAuth flow.
+They will have to provide different redirectURL for the Production credentials and staging credentials.

 ## STEP 2: Connect Thumbtack account with Partner
 > Sample URL